nazarii-semeniuk/nazarii-semeniuk/README.md

 An ambitious Full Stack (kind of) developer with 3 years of experience.
 Currently, my working stack is Vue.js and Nuxt.js on frontend and Node.js with Express.js framework on backend.
 Love to create things, love my work. ❤️<br>
 In the path, I've worked with PHP, Laravel and WordPress.
 Started my path in IT with freelance.

-- 💻 Working in Atlasiko Inc.
+- 💻 Working in Billtech
 - 🎮 Pet project - [Gameverse](https://gameverse.com.ua)
 - 📖 Was creating programming tutorials in the past - [WebDevTips](https://webdevtips.pro)
 - 🌱 Learning TypeScript